rickyngk/swift-mvvm/readme.md

     //TODO
 }
 ```
-`oldViewState == nil` mean this is first time init, and there's no old state
+`oldViewState == nil` means this is first time init, and there's no old state